ascherer/web/knuth-hint.md

-# knuth-pdf – PDF collection of typeset C/WEB sources in TeX Live
+# knuth-hint – HINT collection of typeset C/WEB sources in TeX Live

-Here you find a large collection of PDF documents for many C/WEB programs in TeX\ Live, both in their original form as written by their respective authors, and in the changed form as they are actually used in the TeX Live system.
+Here you find a large collection of HINT documents for many C/WEB programs in TeX\ Live, both in their original form as written by their respective authors, and in the changed form as they are actually used in the TeX Live system.
 Care has been taken to keep the section numbering intact, so that you can study the